bjss-data-academy/entity-relation-diagrams/diagramming.md

 ## One to one relation

-To show a one to one relation between two tables, we introduce a foreign key column.

-Graphically

-> Be specific: the line should align with the actual PK and FK on the diagram

 Let's give our `User` a profile page.
 We create a table `Profile` to store their mugshot as a URL, and a lengthy description of their (self-penned) grandiose achievements.

 Each user has one and only one profile, making this a one-to-one relationship.